seatable/seatable-admin-docs/docs/installation/basic-setup.md

-# Single-Node installation of a SeaTable Server
+# Single-Node installation of SeaTable Server

-Alright, let's dive in.
-This article will guide you through the process of installing a basic SeaTable server with a Caddy web server.
-By the end of this article, your new SeaTable server will be accessible via HTTPS with your custom domain.
-To begin, open a root shell on your server.
+This manual will guide you through the process of installing a SeaTable Server instance with Caddy as proxy.
+By the end of it, you'll have a SeaTable Server instance that is accessible via HTTPS under your custom domain.

 !!! tip "Want to watch a step-by-step video instead of reading a manual?"